urastogi885/a-star-turtlebot/README.md

     - In addition to that, clearance is taken in centimeters.
     - Refer documentation of [*a_star_turtlebot.py*](https://github.com/urastogi885/a-star-turtlebot/blob/master/a_star_turtlebot.py) to
     understand further about input arguments.
+    - Set animation to 1 to generate an exploration output as shown in [Phase3 Output](https://github.com/urastogi885/a-star-turtlebot#phase3-output).
+    Note that this drastically increases exploration time.
 - Launch the world, spawn turtlebot, navigate it to the desired goal point.
 Type:

 ```